 With a coat that feels like warm velvet and the playful spirit of a permanent kitten, the Cornish Rex is a feline like no other.
-This breed captivates with its elegant, whippet-like physique, oversized ears, and a personality that is as warm and engaging as its famously soft, wavy fur.
-Far more than just a pretty face, the Cornish Rex is a devoted companion, an agile athlete, and a clever problem-solver all wrapped into one extraordinary package.
+This breed captivates with its elegant physique, oversized ears, and a personality as engaging as its famously soft, wavy fur.
+Far more than just a unique-looking pet, the Cornish Rex is a devoted companion, an agile athlete, and a clever problem-solver.
+Whether you are looking for a hypoallergenic-friendly option or a high-energy friend, this breed offers an extraordinary bond.

 The Cornish Rex story began on a farm in Cornwall, England, in 1950.
 A tortoiseshell barn cat named Serena gave birth to a litter that included a uniquely cream-colored male kitten with a soft, curly coat.
-Named Kallibunker, this kitten was the result of a spontaneous natural genetic mutation affecting his hair structure.
-Recognizing his uniqueness, the owner, Nina Ennismore, worked with geneticists to preserve the trait through selective breeding, primarily backcrossing to Kallibunker's mother.
-The breed was developed and gained recognition, with the first Cornish Rex cats arriving in the United States in 1957.
-Their distinct genetics set them apart from the later-discovered Devon Rex, establishing them as a separate and cherished breed.
+Named Kallibunker, this kitten was the result of a spontaneous natural genetic mutation affecting its hair structure.
+Recognizing his uniqueness, the owner, Nina Ennismore, worked with geneticists to preserve the trait through selective breeding.
+The first Cornish Rex cats arrived in the United States in 1957, establishing them as a separate and cherished breed from the later-discovered Devon Rex.

 The Cornish Rex is more than just a cat with a curly coat; it's a dynamic personality wrapped in a velvety package.
 Combining the loyalty of a dog, the curiosity of a monkey, and the elegance of a supermodel, this breed offers a uniquely rewarding pet ownership experience.
 For those ready to welcome a loving, lively, and intelligent member into the family, the Cornish Rex is a truly extraordinary choice.

-The Cornish Rex is an ideal companion for active individuals, families, or multi-pet households who want a deeply interactive and affectionate feline.
-They thrive in environments where they are not left alone for long periods and can be the center of attention.
-They are less suited for those seeking a low-energy, independent lap cat that requires minimal engagement.
-If you can provide a warm, stimulating home full of love and play, the Cornish Rex will repay you a thousand times over with unwavering devotion and endless entertainment.
+The Cornish Rex is an ideal companion for active families or multi-pet households who want a deeply interactive feline.
+They thrive in environments where they are not left alone for long periods.
+If you can provide a warm, stimulating home full of love, the Cornish Rex will repay you with unwavering devotion and endless entertainment.

 Get AI-powered advice about your cat's health and care.
 Enter your cat's information and start a conversation with our veterinary assistant.